burtonjb/chip8/README.md

 Chip-8 has 16 general purpose 8-bit registers, usually referred to as Vx, where x is a hexadecimal digit (0 through F).
 There is also a 16-bit register called I. This register is generally used to store memory addresses, so only the lowest (rightmost) 12 bits are usually used.

 The VF register should not be used by any program, as it is used as a flag by some instructions.
-See section 3.0, Instructions for details.

 The computers which originally used the Chip-8 Language had a 16-key hexadecimal keypad with the following layout: